My friend and I are traveling to the UK for my birthday, and plan on leaving within the week. We have a one way ticket though.

 I'll give you one peice of advice, don't start that 'but i'm an american' stuff with the border control people, your entry is at their sole discretion, and if there's a balance to be tipped, that sure is gonna tip it in the wrong direction for you lol.

 For future reference, just get a 2 way ticket if you're unsure about return dates, they are nearly always cheaper than one ways anyhow (even taking into account the extra cost of getting the additional one way back when you decide the date), and you can always just buy the return from the UK.

-good luck :-) about 4 years ago
+good luck :-) over 4 years ago

 Quick update to my answer above - I was curious myself so had a look on the UK Border Agency site, this link shows you what you need

 - nowhere does it mention a return ticket, but it does say '[you must be able to] meet the cost of the return or onward journey'.

 The return ticket thing is a myth/archaic I think, and as long as you are not here to do anything nefarious, you will be okay.
 Have a safe and happy trip!